 - Here, C5 refers to the cell from which you want to remove the prefix of the student’s ID, the RIGHT function indicates that the characters of the text will be taken from the last character, and LEN(C5)-2 indicates that the resultant text will be without the first two characters of the referred text (C5).

-- Now, press Enter on your keyboard and you will get the output of the functions.
-The output of the functions is 67616.
+- Press Enter to get the output of the functions.
+The output of the functions is of the functions is 67616.

 Step 2:

-- Hence, drag the autoFill sing downward and you will be able to remove the prefix from column C.
+- Drag the AutoFill sign downward to remove the prefix from Column C.

 Step 1:

-- First of all, select an empty cell where we will type the REPLACE function, from our dataset we’ll select cell D5.
+- Select an empty cell and add the REPLACE function.
+From our dataset we’ll select cell D5.

 =REPLACE(C5,1,2,"")

-- Hence, press Enter on your keyboard and you will be able to get the return of the REPLACE function and the return is 67616.
+- Press Enter to get the return of the REPLACE function and the return is 67616.

 Step 2:

-- After that, place your cursor on the Bottom-Right side of cell D5 and an autoFill sign pops us.
-Now, drag the autoFill sign downward.
+- Place your cursor on the bottom right side of cell D5 and an AutoFill sign pops up.
+Drag the AutoFill sign downward.

 Step 1:

-- To apply the MID and LEN functions, you have to select a cell first.
-For our work, we select cell D5.
+- To apply the MID and LEN functions, select a cell.

-- Hence, type the following formula in the Formula Bar,
+- Insert the following formula in the Formula Bar,

 =MID(C5, 3, LEN(C5)-1)